paul-carteron/happign/README.md

 This project is - obviously - called happign, here’s why :

 -   “ign” for… IGN : the acronym of the institute ;
--   “api” for… API : the tool used to retrieve the data;
+-   “api” for… API : the interface used to retrieve the data;
 -   and the addition of an “h” and a “p” for the pun with “happy”.
     Besides the fact that I love this kind of humor, the simplified use of APIs is a real source of happiness, trust me.